jbienz/ReGlass/README.md

 # How does it work?
 ReGlass draws the game with color on one side and depth on the other.
 If a screenshot is taken or a video captured, it can be imported into [HoloPlay Studio](https://docs.lookingglassfactory.com/3d-viewers/holoplay-studio) as a [RGB-D Photo or Video](https://docs.lookingglassfactory.com/3d-viewers/holoplay-studio/rgbd-photo-video).

 **NOTE:** When taking screenshots or capturing video, don't use screenshot or capture facilities built into the game.
 This is because the game isn't aware of ReShade and won't include the depth information.
-Instead, you can use the screenshot feature in ReShade (usually PrintScreen) or external tools like the Windows Game Bar (Win + G) or NVIDIA Overlay (Alt + Z).
+Instead, use the screenshot feature in ReShade (usually PrintScreen) or external tools like the Windows Game Bar (Win + G) or NVIDIA Overlay (Alt + Z).

 ## Why ReShade?